sujal12344/AI-Companion-Builder/README.md

 ## <a name="about">📜 About Us</a>

-**companion.ai** is a groundbreaking SaaS full-stack application that empowers users to create their very own AI companions and engage in meaningful conversations with them.
+**Companion.ai** is a groundbreaking SaaS full-stack application that empowers users to create their very own AI companions and engage in meaningful conversations with them.
 With a user-friendly interface and cutting-edge AI models, the possibilities are endless.

 ## <a name="tech-stack">⚙️ Tech Stack</a>